we use ggplot2 for graphical representations

 euro_models_df <- sim_df(euro_models)

-Most of the parameter pairs lead to relatively fast convergence, except for a few values.
+Most parameter pairs lead to relatively fast convergence, with the exception of a few values.

 autoplot(euro_models_df, iterations) +